 - Seminar-Studios - To fully explore different learning potentials offered by the humanities and design, this school offers Seminar-Studio as a core learning and investigating space, where text-based scholarship and research practices will be mobilized and reoriented toward an active and experiential engagement with contemporary concerns.

 - Workshops provide a platform for debate and emergence, through a dialogue between material making and critical thinking.
 This 2-week engagement in each semester allows students to formulate independent responses to ideas and processes, material and immaterial.

 - Summer Practice (Practice), with an organization, a center or a lab at Srishti or a self-initiated project, is an integral part of learning, and demonstrating students' abilities to integrate and synthesize in a field, context or environment.
 Students will engage in a practice during the summer after their first year of the M.A. that will lead to developing their focus area for capstone or dissertation.

-- Seminar is a space for investigating a particular idea, topic, praxis, etc. by discussion and /or dialogue, and may also involve crits, pin-ups, presentations, etc. of either works-in-progress or completed works for feedback.
+- The seminar is a space for investigating a particular idea, topic, praxis, etc. by discussion and /or dialogue, and may also involve crits, pin-ups, presentations, etc. of either works-in-progress or completed works for feedback.

-This masters will provide students with a critical and theoretical framework in which to consider historical materials, narratives and moments.
-Using ‘hands on’ engagement with existing scholarship, students will gain practical public history experience and develop their own craft in a field that is expanding and shifting in exciting ways.
-The incorporation of design methodologies in studios, seminars and workshops, along with exposure to a range of mediums and technologies used by public historians in a variety of physical and digital spaces, offers students a well-rounded skill-set that is in conversation with ongoing debates in the field.
+This master will provide students with a critical and theoretical framework in which to consider historical materials, narratives and moments.
+Using ‘hands-on’ engagement with existing scholarship, students will gain practical public history experience and develop their own craft in a field that is expanding and shifting in exciting ways.
+The incorporation of design methodologies in studios, seminars, and workshops, along with exposure to a range of mediums and technologies used by public historians in a variety of physical and digital spaces, offers students a well-rounded skill-set that is in conversation with ongoing debates in the field.